-Driven in large part by the electricity supply and reliability problems in the western United States, as well as the large blackout in the Northeast in August 2003, the focus of restructuring has been expanded to include energy supply and infrastructure concerns, as well as reliability.
+Driven in large part by the electricity supply and reliability problems in the western United States, as well as the large blackout in the Northeast in August 2003, the focus of restructuring has been expanded to include energy supply, renewable energy incentives, infrastructure concerns, as well as reliability.
 Transmission across the United States is frequently inadequate to support retail deregulation.
-Legislation addressing regional transmission entities, eminent domain, transmission reliability standards, and other issues has been the focus of both Congress and the FERC.
-Infrastructure/pipelines for natural gas supply have not kept up with growing demand for natural gas, which has become the most common fuel for generating facilities built in the last 10 years.
+Legislation addressing transmission issues included eminent domain, transmission reliability standards, and other issues that have been the focus of both Congress and the FERC.
+Infrastructure/pipelines for natural gas supply have not kept up with the growing demand for natural gas, which has become the most common fuel for generating facilities built in the last 10 years.